 You are perfect for this position if…

-- You want to amplify the leadership and power of women and non-binary people of color and Indigenous people by managing the financial systems and finances of a national movement-building non-profit.
+- You want to amplify the leadership and power of women and non-binary people of color and Indigenous people by supporting policies and practices of a national, movement building non-profit

-- You want to work in high-performing environment where staff members are motivated by the opportunity to learn and grow with each other.
+- You want to work in an environment of high performers where staff members are motivated by the opportunity to learn and grow with each other.

-Location: Oakland, California; travel to New Mexico and/or Oregon 1-2 times per year for no more than one week per trip
+Location: Oakland, CA; travel to New Mexico and/or Oregon 3-5 times per year for no more than one week per trip

 Benefits: Benefits are generous, with fully paid employee and dependent coverage for health, vision, and dental; and long-term disability insurance.
-Paid time off includes sick leave, vacation, and holidays.
+Paid time off includes sick days, vacation, and holidays.

 Deadline to apply: Open until filled.
-First review of resumes will be on April 15th.
-We encourage applicants to apply early as will hire as soon as a candidate is identified.
+First review of resumes will be on September 13th.
+We encourage applicants to apply early as we will hire as soon as a candidate is identified.

 Start Date: Position is available immediately.